 If you are looking to make top-shelf concentrates, either for your own use or commercially, live rosin is your best option.
 It is second to none in terms of taste and is incredibly potent as well.

+If you want to learn about live resin, BHO, and other types of extracts, we have an entire article on that as well.
 You can learn more about the different types of concentrates here, or you can reach out to our experts at 888-815-9763.